 It should be noted that abusive comments and interactions may not be passed off as mere 'banter'.
-Such comments referring to a person's race, religion, ethnicity, sexuality, culture, special educational needs or because a child is a carer are not acceptable and will be treated as bullying matters.
+Such comments referring to a person's race, religion, ethnicity, culture, special educational needs or because a child is a carer are not acceptable and should be quietly confronted and treated as bullying matters.